 Contact the writer: firstname.lastname@example.org

-Emma Black writes Up Close and Personal, which spotlights people from all walks of life in NEPA who have a unique skill, craft, talent or trade.
+Emma Black is a photographer and writes Up Close and Personal, which spotlights people from all walks of life in NEPA who have a unique skill, craft, talent or trade.
 She is a graduate of Abington Heights High School and University of Scranton, where she studied journalism and electronic media.
 Emma has been with Times-Shamrock Communications since 2016 and enjoys playing, coaching and following soccer; exploring international cuisine; and doing arts and crafts in her free time.
 Contact: email@example.com; 570-348-9100; @emmablack_13